SeveralFaun/custom-siem/README.md

 Practice blue team skills like log analysis
 Prep for security engineering of SOC roles

+---

 ## 🧾 Credits

 This project is based on [docker-elk](https://github.com/deviantony/docker-elk) by [@deviantony](https://github.com/deviantony).

+---

+## ⚠️ Disclaimer

+This project is intended for **educational and research purposes only**.

+It is not designed to be production-ready or secure for real-world deployments.
+Use it only in **isolated lab environments** such as virtual machines.
+The author is not responsible for any misuse or damage resulting from the use of this code.